nicknguyen-ai/nicknguyen-ai.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hello!
-I am a Ph.D. candidate in `Marketing` at the `University of Miami`.
-Previously, I received my B.S. *magna cum laude* in `Computer Science and minor in Mathematics` from the `University of Miami`.

-My primary research focuses on developing AI systems for "Content Management" as outlined in the papers below:
+Nguyen Nguyen’s research focuses on developing AI systems for content management in marketing.
+His work centers on building interpretable and scalable machine learning models that analyze unstructured data—such as email headlines and audio ads—to support more effective creative and campaign decisions.
+These AI systems aim to enhance marketers’ ability to generate, evaluate, and select high-performing content at scale.

-[`EMOP (Email Open Rate Predictor)`](https://pubsonline.informs.org/doi/10.1287/mksc.2021.0126) is an AI system that helps marketers optimize email marketing campaigns.
-Specifically, EMOP can predict the open rate of a given email campaign based on its email headline, recipients, and sending time.
-Using EMOP, marketers can test unlimitedly different versions of email campaigns, thus identifying the optimal version to launch.
+He has developed [`EMOP (Email Open Rate Predictor)`](https://pubsonline.informs.org/doi/10.1287/mksc.2021.0126), an AI system that forecasts the open rate of email campaigns based on subject lines, audience characteristics, and sending times.
+As an alternative to traditional A/B testing, EMOP empowers marketers to test unlimited campaign variations and identify the most effective version to launch.

-`DeepAudio` is an AI system that assesses the likeability of audio ads.
-Nowadays, marketers can use generative AI to generate numerous audio ad executions and use ad-targeting platforms such as Spotify to deliver audio ads to targeted audiences.
-However, marketers currently lack an easy method to evaluate the effectiveness of their audio ads.
-By quickly assessing the likeability of multiple audio ads, DeepAudio enables marketers to select the most promising ad executions and fully harness the power of Generative AI.
-Thus, DeepAudio completes the modern pipeline of generating, selecting, and targeting audio ads.